How good are you at getting things done?

 Impact.
 This refers to the scale of the difference a change would make.
 Will it increase sales?
 Boost revenue?
 Improve retention?

 Confidence.
-This metric refers to the previous two, giving you the chance to measure how sure you are that each of them are accurate.
+This metric refers to the previous two, giving you the chance to measure how sure you are that each of them is accurate.

 To use the RICE framework, you simply assign a numeric value to each of these categories, then total it up and sort it from high to low.

-Here’s a prioritization framework that’s ideal for use within product teams who use the agile development methodology.
+Here’s a prioritization framework ideal for use within product teams that use the agile development methodology.

 Despite its name, the MoSCoW method actually has nothing to do with the capital of Russia.
 Instead, the name is a compound acronym referring to four different categories for prioritizing your tasks:

 Must haves (M)

 Should haves (S)

 The MoSCoW method is useful if you are looking to make quick decisions, as it allows you to review the relative importance of several tasks in a single glance.